Rotary Club of Onondaga North

 "SERVICE ABOVE SELF"

 There is no better place than a Rotary club where you meet people from diverse backgrounds who offer friendships and networking opportunities.
 Every Rotary club in the world, no matter how big or small, has one common trait — friendship.
-Onondaga North Rotary Club is one such club where those types of friendships and professional networking opportunities are formed.
+The Rotary Club of Onondaga North is one such club where those types of friendships and professional networking opportunities are formed.
 Local and global networking and friendships are the reasons our club members stay in Rotary.
 Rotarians are doers.
 As our Rotary’s vision statement proclaims, Rotarians want to live in “a world where people unite and take action to create lasting change.”
-That’s why you and your family should consider joining Onondaga North Rotary Club.
+That’s why you and your family should consider joining the Rotary Club of Onondaga North.
 We serve both local and international projects because we love to be engaged.
 Being a Rotarian is such an exciting and gratifying experience.

 Fellowship provides opportunities for Rotarians to make lasting friendships outside their own Club, District or country.
 Fellowships contribute to the advancement of world understanding and peace.
 Also, Fellowships serve as an incentive for attracting new members to Rotary and retaining our existing members.
 Indeed, Rotary Fellowship, together with the Rotarian Action Groups, serve as an effective tool in promoting membership development and should be actively promoted in our Districts.